sorenrife/dory/README.md

 Dory
 ====

-Dory is a **Python3.8+** out-of-the box smart cache library.
+Dory is a **Python3.8+** out-of-the box smart cache solution.
 It simplifies multiple cache features and brings [Bloats](#Bloats) to the table, a tool designed to make smarter your application cache.

 &nbsp; | Badges
 --- | ---